-I am a Lecturer in Economics at the University of Kent and my current research focuses on renewable technologies, environmentally friendly transportation, and changing attitudes towards working from home due to Covid-19.
-Previously, I worked as a MSc Dissertation Supervisor at the UCL Bartlett School of Environment, Energy and Resources, providing academic guidance to students on topics in energy and environmental economics.
-Furthermore, I worked as a Research Fellow in the School of Economics at the University of Nottingham, as a Teaching Associate at Queen Mary University of London, as a Research Fellow at the University of Surrey, and as a Research Associate at the University of Manchester.
+I am a Lecturer in Economics at the University of Kent and my current research focuses on the uptake of renewable technologies, the impact of digitalisation on industrial sustainability, and changing attitudes towards working from home.
+I am also a Guest Lecturer at the University of Minnesota, USA.
 I hold a PhD in Economics from the University of Essex and my thesis focused on topics in labour economics.
 I received my MSc in Economics and BSc (Hons) in Financial Economics from the University of Essex.
-I was awarded the Postgraduate Certificate in Higher Education from the University of Kent, and Advance HE Fellowship in 2024.
+I was awarded the Postgraduate Certificate in Higher Education from the University of Kent, and I am a Fellow of the Higher Education Academy (FHEA).

 Research interests: